 how long does the session last?

 Each baby is different and each session is different.
-Full newborn session times range between 1.5-3+ hours depending on how sleepy, calm and patient your newborn is.
+Newborn session times range between 1.5-3 hours depending on how sleepy, calm and patient your newborn is.
 Sometimes the sessions can go very smoothly from one transition to the next and other times, your newborn needs a little more calming and soothing.
 During the session, there will be a point when your newborn or sibling or partner may be fussy and hungry - this is NORMAL.
 We will take a little break for some much needed soothing and eating and start again when they are ready.
-A documentary newborn session will be about 1-1.5 hours.
+Sessions with siblings can also take a little more time.

 When should I feed my baby before the session?